stolostron/rhacm-docs/security/create_config_pol.md

 ### Disabling configuration policies

-Complete the following steps to disbale your policy: <!--add steps to disable from the CLI if available-->
+Complete the following steps to disable your policy: <!--add steps to disable from the CLI if available-->

 1. Log in to your Red Hat Advanced Cluster Management for Kubernetes console.